christophpickl/urclubs/doc/ROADMAP.md

 ## High

+* UI: on change, then table row order changes? by default, if rows are equal, should order by name
 * show save confirm dialog on changes (detect dirty view)
 * BIZ: sync more Partner details (description, ...)
 * add new properties: